I Got a Cheat Skill in Another World and Became Unrivaled in the Real World, Too

 shortened to Iseleve (いせれべ, Iserebe), is a Japanese light novel series written by Miku and illustrated by Rein Kuwashima.
 It began as a web novel that started in the Kakuyomu website in March 2017.
 It was later acquired by Fujimi Shobo, who have published the series since December 2018 under their Fujimi Fantasia Bunko imprint.

-A manga adaptation illustrated by Kazuomi Minatogawa has been serialized on ASCII Media Works' Dengeki PlayStation Comic Web website since December 2019, with its chapters collected into six tankōbon volumes as of July 2024.
+A manga adaptation illustrated by Kazuomi Minatogawa has been serialized on ASCII Media Works' Dengeki PlayStation Comic Web website since December 2019, with its chapters collected into seven tankōbon volumes as of December 2025.
 An anime television series adaptation produced by TMS Entertainment and animated by Millepensee aired from April to June 2023.
-An anime television special is set to premiere in late March 2026.
+An anime television special premiered in March 2026.
+A second season has been announced.

 Plot

-Yūya Tenjo is an overweight, short and meek middle school student who is bullied at school and tormented by his family, except for his grandfather, who is the only person who cares for him.
+Yūya Tenjō is an overweight, short and meek middle school student who is bullied at school and tormented by his family, except for his grandfather, who is the only person who cares for him.
 When his grandfather dies and leaves Yūya as the sole heir of his house, his parents expel him from home, and he is forced to live there alone.
 Inside his grandfather's house, Yūya discovers a portal to another world named Argena, where he obtains power that will change his life forever as it leads him into battle against multiple powerful malevolent entities, demons, extraterrestrials, and even gods, sometimes for the sake of the very fabric of existence itself, in the past, present and future.